asteroid-lang/asteroid/Asteroid User Guide.md

 ```
 The `Head` and `Tail` exceptions are handled by their corresponding `catch` statements, respectively.
 In both cases the exception object is unpacked using pattern matching and the unpacked value is used in the appropriate message printed to the screen.

-It is worth noting that even though Asteroid has builtin exception objects such as `Error`
+It is worth noting that even though Asteroid has builtin exception objects such as `Error`,
 you can construct any kind of object and throw it as part of an exception.